nmnduy/vastai-client/docs/architecture.md

 When we start a Vast node we have to give it a one-time token that will allow it to call our API to get a list of jobs for it.
 The token will expire after 1 hour and it can't be used again.
 The token will be provided via the environment variable `WORKER_AUTH_TOKEN`

 We use gRPC instead of HTTP for better performance.
-Also I should learn it at some point so the time is now.